tribou/chairo-health-check/README.md

 - `name` - The name to be returned from the health check.
 Default: `process.env.npm_package_name`
 - `version` - The version to be returned from the health check.
 Default: `process.env.npm_package_version`
 - `action` - The pattern used to call the health check.
 Default: `{ role: 'health', cmd: 'check }`
+- `promise` - A promise to be resolved and the returned value added to a `promise` property on the result message.